Next James Bond: The 25 actors who could replace Daniel Craig as the new 007

 (Image credit: Eon/MGM)

 Lashana Lynch, who played new 007 agent Nomi in No Time to Die, is someone who has been spoken about in hushed tones as someone who could maybe, just maybe, take over as the series’ new lead.
-Her performance in Daniel Craig's Bond swan song has been met with positive reviews, critics citing her character’s straight-shooting attitude and aptitude with a quip or two.
-Lynch becoming the new lead would be a major step forward, and would mean rethinking how audiences see the franchise – potentially as a series without James Bond at the center, but a new 007.
+Her performance in Daniel Craig's Bond swan song was met with positive reviews, with critics citing her character’s straight-shooting attitude and clear aptitude with a quip or two always ready in the holster.

-On the topic of a potential female James Bond, the creatives behind the series look set to keep the character male.
+On the topic of a potential female James Bond, however, the creatives behind the series look set to keep the character male.
 Producer Barbara Broccoli told the Press Association (H/T The Independent) that "James Bond is a male character," while Daniel Craig said James Bond shouldn’t be played by a woman – because there’s a need for strong female roles away from the long shadow of an iconic male character.

 "The answer to that is very simple," he said in a Radio Times interview.
 “There should simply be better parts for women and actors of color.
 Why should a woman play James Bond when there should be a part just as good as James Bond, but for a woman?”